hyu2000/hyu2000.github.io/go5/go-puzzle-solver.md

 how AZ training makes progress.

 # insights from working on a simple puzzle
-Consider this simple puzzle https://online-go.com/puzzle/15438: black to kill.
+Consider [this simple puzzle](https://online-go.com/puzzle/15438): black to kill.
 Even a beginner would know that H1 is the key, the only place where two eyes could be made.
 But to a randomly-initialised bot, the entire board is eligible; it hasn't learned how capture works either.